Seyoooo/SMLproject/README.md

 ### 2.3 Training pipeline

 After trying different ML models using the pre-selected features, we found that K-Neighbours Regressor is the more fitted for our prediction problem.
 Iterating over the number of neighbours, we found a minima at k=7.
+We decided to scale budget and similar_revenues features, and revenue label, mainly for metric comprehension.
+For example, Oppenheimer with a budget of 10.000.000$ and so far a revenue of 952.000.000$ would have scaled features of 10 and 952.

 Our best performance using a K-Neighbours Regressor:
 ![image](https://github.com/Seyoooo/SMLproject/assets/51091250/12d5ad84-92c0-4f7b-9d54-1d038e1ba323)

+Even with scaling, the regression problem still gets important values (cf Oppenheimer example).
+In the above performance tab, the metric of interest to size the mean gap between predictions and true labels is the MAE : on training data, our model has in average 47.9 millions dollars box office revenue difference with the real value.

 However, the model is not accurate for out-of-distributation samples.

-Comparison between the predicted and labeled values:
+Here is a comparison between the predicted and labeled values:

 ![image](https://github.com/Seyoooo/SMLproject/assets/51091250/e51264fc-2cf1-43a2-b9f3-280b4ac65af6)

+In x-axis is the budget, and the revenue associated.
+Our model do learn the trend but does not take risk when it comes to infer on out-of-distribution data.

-Deep Learning approach did not give good results as the amount of data is not important enough.
+Deep Learning approach did not give good results, and is even more conservative.
+It might be because the dataset is not important enough.
 A basic neural network:

 ![image](https://github.com/Seyoooo/SMLproject/assets/51091250/4b4a1f2d-df33-4fa9-b470-c845d336d97e)